Cucurbita maxima: Uses

 Buttercup squash, a common cultivar, can be roasted, baked, and mashed into soups, among a variety of filler uses, much like pumpkin.
 It is extremely popular, especially as a soup, in Brazil, Colombia, and Africa.

 All giant pumpkins (over 300 lb) are of this species, including the largest pumpkins ever documented, which have attained a size of 2,749.0 lb as of 2023.

 The seed of C. maxima is used in treating parasites in animals.

 Cultivation

 Since this plant requires a fair amount of hot weather for best growth, it has not become very well established in northern Europe, the British Isles, or in similar areas with short or cool summers.

+The ideal soil pH range for cultivation ranges from 6.0 to 6.8.

+Recommended spacing can vary depending on the specific variety, but generally, plants are spaced around 3–5 feet apart in rows that are approximately 6–10 feet apart.
+Planting depth of around 1–2 inches.

+Fertilization should be carried out based on soil test results and specific crop nutrient requirements.

 Many cultivars of Cucurbita maxima have been developed.
 Only long-vining plants are known in this species.
 As in C. pepo, plants exist with a "bush habit" that is particularly evident in young plants, but older plants grow in the wild-type vining manner.